What does fact checked mean?

 What is the Recovery Time for a Broken Finger in Baseball Players?

-Most people need to wear a splint on their broken finger to immobilize the digit for roughly three weeks, according to the American Academy of Orthopaedic Surgeons.
-If the break is severe, however, you may need to wear the splint or brace for longer, sometimes upward of six weeks.
+Orthopedics tell most people they need to wear a splint on their broken finger to immobilize the finger bone for roughly three weeks, according to the American Academy of Orthopaedic Surgeons; if the break is severe, however, you may need to wear the splint or brace for longer, sometimes upward of six weeks.
 Even baseball players should follow these standard guidelines for recovery.

 Surgery